-- Following the Kerckhkoffs's Principle, the security of cryptosystems based on - the quality of the algorithm - the key length - The quality of cryptographic algorithms is hard to measure (requires cryptanalysis)
+- While assessing the strength of a cryptosystem, one should always assume that the enemy knows the cryptographic algorithm used.
+(Kerkckhoff's Principle) - The security of an encryption system should based on - the quality of the algorithm but not its obscurity - the key space (or key length) - The quality of cryptographic algorithms is measured through cryptanalysis (usually complicated and difficult)

-- However, the key space should be large enough to prevent the adversary to determine the key simply by trying all possible keys in the key space. - This is called brute force or exhaustive search attack. - For example, DES utilizes 56-bit key, therefore there are 2^{56} (or approx 7.2 x 10^{16}) possible keys in the key space
+- However, the key space should be large enough to prevent the adversary to determine the key simply by trying all possible keys in the key space. - This is called brute force or exhaustive search attack. - For example, DES utilizes 56-bit key, therefore there are 256 (or approx 7.2 x 1016) possible keys in the key space

-- Assume that there are 1030 possible key you need to try and you can only try 109 key in a second. - Since there are only around $3x10^7$ seconds in a year, brute force attack would take more than $3x10^{13}$ years to try out the keys.
+- Assume that there are 1030 possible keys to be tried and you can only try 109 keys in a second. - Since there are only around 3x107 seconds in a year, brute force attack would take more than 3x1013 years to try all the keys over.
 This duration is longer than the predicted life of the universe.